 Pugu Hills Forest Reserve, Protected forest reserve near Dar es Salaam, Tanzania

-The forest was previously called Mogo Forest and is one of Tanzania's oldest lowland coastal forests with a long history of human settlement in the region.
-It became an officially protected area in 2006 to preserve the remaining forest and its wildlife.
+The forest was once known as Mogo Forest and is considered one of Tanzania's oldest lowland coastal forests, with evidence of human settlement in the area going back a long time.
+It became an officially protected area in 2006, a step that helped slow the loss of trees and wildlife.

 The community of curious travelers